 Setting up your own environment

-You need a decent Python 3 installation (Python 3.6 or 3.7) for installing the print-css.rocks setup locally.
+You need a decent Python 3 installation (Python 3.7 or higher) for installing the print-css.rocks setup locally.
 It might be necessary to installed the libxml2 and libxslt packages on Linux (including their dev packages) or using Homebrew on MacOSX.

 > python3 --version Python 3.7.2